 Sexing snowy owls: Most birders assume that male snowies are whiter than females, and that is generally true.
 But the overlap in markings between the sexes is great and confusing.
 In first-year owls, females have more bars than spots on the middle secondaries, where males have more spots than bars.
-Young snowies with four or more bars on the tail are generally female, while those with two or fewer are males.
-The terminal dark tail band extends from edge to edge on females, but stops short of the edge of the feather in males.
+Young snowies with four or more bars on the tail are generally female, while those with two or fewer are males, although this is not diagnostic.
+The terminal dark tail band generally extends from edge to edge on females, but stops short of the edge of the feather in males.

 Bortolotti, G.R. and M. Stoffel.
 2012.
 The coloration of snowy owls is not black and white.
 In The Snowy Owl, E. Potapov and R. Sales.
 2012.
 London: T & A.D.
 Poyser.

 Josephson, B. 1980.
 Aging and sexing snowy owls.
 Journal of Field Ornithology 51(2):149-160.